Why are Small Business Not Applying for the EIDL Loan?

 - Category: Uncategorized

 Remember, the aspect that made EIDL so attractive to small businesses in the first place is the low interest rates and 12-month deferred repayment plan..
-Nonetheless, small businesses should feel free to apply for the EIDL loan at a low-interest rate.
+Nonetheless, small businesses should feel free in applying for the EIDL loan at a low-interest rate.

 Although SBA has disbursed advances to almost 5 million businesses, it is still not enough to lend a hand to small businesses.
 Furthermore, SBA states that it cannot approve more grants as the PPP grant money is all spent.